Simple Loose Leaf Review March 2018

 Simple Loose Leaf Review March 2018 – Finally Thoughts

 This is a really cool subscription for tea enthusiasts!
 It’s was nice to sample new teas and to break away from my usual green tea with honey.
 As I finish up this blog post, I’m sipping my second cup of QiLan Oolong.

 GirlsInBooks – https://girlsinbooks.wordpress.com

-Each month you’ll get a box filled with teas ranging from classically savory to enjoyably trendy, you’ll get terrific, members’ only discounts for our tea shop, and you’ll get everything […]Learn More about Simple Loose Leaf »
+Each month your box will be filled with teas ranging from classically savory to enjoyably trendy.
+Your box will also include reusable linen tea filters and an information packed insert […]Learn More about Simple Loose Leaf »